knaw-huc/data-envelopes/help_documentation.md

   * Task type - a summary of the task type.
 Include links if available.
 Ideally connect to some existing taxonomy: survey, video annotation, text annotation, image annotation, etc
   * Number of unique annotators
   * Average number of Annotations per Annotator
-  * Expertise of annotators - for example, archival and historical knowledge and reading and understanding historical Dutch
+  * Expertise of annotators - for example, 'archival and historical knowledge and reading and understanding historical Dutch' or 'None'
-  * Description of annotators
+  * Description of annotators - e.g. 'The annotators were all experts working in archives or in historical research.' or 'Employees of contractor in India, non-Dutch speaking'
   * Compensation - how they annotators were compensated for their effort.
 Indicate here whether they were crowdsourced or not, and if not, what compensation they received.
 For example, 'compensated as per the Dutch CAO'.
   * Language distribution of annotators - what were the languages spoken by the annotators?
   * Num Language Distrib - how many annotators spoke each language?